Guide to Sapphire

 Birefringence: 0.008 to 0.010

 Specific Gravity: 4.00 (+0.10, -0.05) Cause(s) of color: Blue: iron and titanium.
 Green: iron or iron and titanium.
-Yellow: iron and color centres; orange: iron (and possibly chromium in padparadscha variety).
+Yellow: iron and color centers; orange: iron (and possibly chromium in padparadscha variety).
 Purple: varying traces of iron, titanium and chromium.
 Pink: chromium; possibly titanium.
 Color change: combined presence of chromium, vanadium, iron and titanium.

 Mohs Hardness: 9